How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Reject any attempts by the perpetrator to invalidate your feelings or experiences.
 Traumatic invalidation takes place when the gaslighter repeatedly and intensely invalidates the victim’s feelings and experiences making this particular tactic, standing firm, extremely important for the victim’s protection.

-We realize how difficult it can be to reject their efforts to blame and invalidate, especially for people who have been in an abusive relationship for a while where your stress levels are heightened and you’re genuinely confused..
+We realize how difficult it can be to reject their efforts to blame and invalidate, especially for people who have been in an abusive relationship for a while where your stress levels are heightened, and you’re genuinely confused.

 So, how can you stand firm?

-Remember to Trust Your Gut
+You Can Trust Your Gut

-Even when you feel insecure about your standing, your body will give you clues and warnings of when you are being invalidated and when you need to respond.
+Even when you feel insecure about your standing, your body will give you clues and warnings when you are invalidated and need to respond.
 We encourage you to pay close attention to how your body is feeling and signaling you and then trust your gut.
 If something feels off or wrong in your relationship, it’s essential to tune into your body and trust your instincts.

 Keep a Record of Your Experiences